mhvk/screens/docs/tutorials/gen_velocities.rst

     from astropy.visualization import quantity_support, time_support

-Set up support for plotting astropy's :py:class:`~astropy.units.quantity.Quantity` and :py:class:`~astropy.time.Time` objects, and make sure that the output of plotting commands is displayed inline (i.e., directly below the code cell that produced it).
+Set up support for plotting Astropy's :py:class:`~astropy.units.quantity.Quantity` and :py:class:`~astropy.time.Time` objects, and make sure that the output of plotting commands is displayed inline (i.e., directly below the code cell that produced it).